-In order to graduate, a student must have a cumulative graduate GPA of 3.0 or above.
-All required courses and the final projects must be successfully completed.
-A student registered for a final course may be permitted to participate in commencement but will not receive a diploma until all courses are successfully completed.
+In order to graduate, a student must have a cumulative graduate GPA of 3.00 or above with all required courses and the final projects successfully completed.
+A student registered for a final course may, with the approval of the program director, be permitted to participate in commencement but will not receive a diploma until all courses are successfully completed.

-Students must maintain a 3.0 cumulative grade point average.
-If a student falls below a 3.0 average, the student will be placed on probation for the following term.
-A 3.0 cumulative grade point average must be restored in order for a student to be removed from probation.
-If a student receives a grade of N or 0.0 in a course, the student must petition successfully with the MAL director before being allowed to continue in the program.
+Students must maintain a 3.00 cumulative grade point average.
+If a student falls below a 3.00 average, the student will be placed on probation for the following term.
+A 3.00 cumulative grade point average must be restored in order for a student to be removed from probation.
+If a student receives a grade of N or F in a course, the student must petition successfully with the MA in Leadership director before being allowed to continue in the program.
 A plan for the student to follow would be outlined at that time.
-If a second grade of N or 0.0 is received, the student may be dismissed from the program.
+If a second grade of N or F is received, the student may be dismissed from the program.
 Students may also be dismissed for behavior detrimental to the program, such as a gross violation of University policy (as published in the Student Guide).
 Dismissal would occur only after established procedures were followed.